-*To translate this webpage from your mobile device, click "Menu" at the top of the page, then click "Translate", then select your language.
+*To translate this webpage from your mobile device, click "Menu" then click "Translate" and select your language.

-*Para traducir esta página web desde su dispositivo móvil, haga clic en "Menú" en la parte superior de la página, luego haga clic en "Translate", luego seleccione su idioma.
+*Para traducir esta página web desde su dispositivo móvil haga clic en "Menu" luego haga clic en "Translate", y seleccione su idioma.

 While districts have been instructed to prioritize efforts to return all students to in-person instruction, the district is also planning for remote/distance learning as well as a for a hybrid model that combines in-person instruction and remote learning.
 Parents will always have the choice to remain in the remote learning model.
-If in-person instruction is offered, but a parent does not want their child to attend, the parent must notify the child’s school principal (no later than September 1) and complete a form indicating their preference.
-The process and system for collecting this information is currently being developed.
+If in-person instruction is offered, but a parent does not want their child to attend, the parent must notify the child’s school principal and complete a form indicating their preference.

-The plan outlined here is for the reopening of schools in the Kingston City School District for the 2020-21 school year, following the building closure related to the COVID-19 pandemic.
+The plan outlined here is for the reopening of schools in the Kingston City School District for the 2021-22 school year.
 This plan includes procedures for the following schools: